jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

               I remember even trying to read "The Art of Unit Testing" to help myself with the task (I did not finish the book of course.
 I read only the first few chapters. :grin:)
                -->
               <br /><br />
-              I think the time I spent writing those tests was a waste of time :grin:, partly because there were parts of the system that I skipped testing (because I did not know how to test them), and partly because I did not have the goal of using the tests to make the design of the system <em>better</em>.
-(I did not yet know that books such as <a href="https://www.bookdepository.com/Working-Effectively-with-Legacy-Code-Michael-Feathers/9780131177055?a_aid=jflaga">"Working Effectively with Legacy Code"</a> exists.)
+              I think the time I spent writing those tests was a waste of time :grin:, partly because there were parts of the system that I skipped testing (because I did not know how to test them), and partly because I did not have the goal of using the tests to make the design of the system <em>better</em> at a later time, which is supposed to be the reason for writing tests for an existing software.
+(I did not yet know that books such as <a href="https://www.bookdepository.com/Working-Effectively-with-Legacy-Code-Michael-Feathers/9780131177055?a_aid=jflaga">"Working Effectively with Legacy Code"</a> existed.)
               <br /><br />
               Don't get me wrong here.
 I don't hate unit testing.
 During that time, I already have an appreciation on the benefits of having unit tests — it had been three years already since I first heard about unit testing and TDD during that time.
               <br /><br />